 Early in my career, I was a reluctant educator.
 Do I really need to bring everyone up to speed?
 Of course,

 the answer is yes.
 It took time to truly understand my ongoing role as an educator with my clients.
-My dad

 Having an educator mindset helps me assess the full situation and dynamic with each leadership team